3.1 Introduction

 3.4 Caveats and possible solutions

-Google chrome is a relatively easy app to decrypt.
-If you try to decrypt other apps you will soon face some problems, which can mostly addressed with a rooted device and the right tools.
+Google Chrome is a relatively easy app to decrypt.
+If you try to decrypt other apps you will soon face some problems, which can mostly be addressed with a rooted device and the right tools.

 3.4.1 The client does not trust the mitm certificate